NVIDIA/workbench-example-hybrid-rag/code/scripts/local-nim-configs/README.md

 To swap out the default Mistral-7B-Instruct-v0.1 model, complete the following steps.

 1. Create a .yaml configuration file for your desired model.
-Use ``mistral-example.yaml`` as reference, as well as the sample configs provided on the NIM documentation.
+Use ``mistral-example.yaml`` as reference, as well as the sample configs for Llama and Nemotron provided on the NIM documentation.

 2. In ``download-model.sh``,